Skip to content

 12. [update] /data-structures-and-algorithms/array#string-as-an-array: add information about string as a char array.

-14. [add] /backend-system/serialization: add a new topic about serialization, possibly comparing various serialization method such as JSON, XML, language gnostic.
+14. [add] /computer-and-programming-fundamentals-intro/serialization: add a new topic about serialization, possibly comparing various serialization method such as JSON, XML, language gnostic.
 Also, move protocol buffer here.

 16. [update] /data-structures-and-algorithms/hash-table#log-structured-hash-table: add log-structured hash table, which is a hash table stored in a file system.
 Just explain basic idea of how it works, then explain how a more scalable data structure is the idea of common data structure for database index, made with b-tree.